gnoya/Neuroevolution-Dodging-Game/README.md

 A mating pool was created based on every player's fitness, meaning that players with higher fitness will be more likely to be picked.
 To create a new generation of players, two parents were picked randomly from this mating pool.
 Afterwards, the parents' genes were crossed and the child's genes had a chance of mutation.

 ### Crossover
-The crossover algorithm implemented in this project is kind of abrupt.
+The crossover algorithm implemented in this project is kind of rough.
 We chose two parents from the mating pool and named them ParentA and ParentB.
 Each parent has a neural network, and its simplified form is shown in Figure 2.

 <p align="center">
   <img src="https://github.com/gnoya/Neuroevolution-Dodging-Game/blob/Readme/results/simpleModel.png" width="500">